mcode/rems-setup/TestEnvironmentSetup.md

     - Click settings in MELD in your desired sandbox and select 'Data Manager'
     - Select the 'IMPORT' tab from the top then select 'LOAD FROM FILE'
     ![](./test-environment-images/meld_import_resource.png)
-    - Navigate to the folder tha the test-ehr is downloaded to and choose the fhirResourcesToLoad folder
+    - Navigate to the folder that the test-ehr is downloaded to and choose the fhirResourcesToLoad folder
     - Individually select and upload each FHIR resource
         - Note: you can skip the rems_smith* files if you only want the Jon Snow Patient
     ![](./test-environment-images/meld_import_resource_done.png)